I-Team: Safety improvements on track for railroads

-RALEIGH, North Carolina (WTVD) --Transportation officials are counting on a federally-mandated technology update to improve safety and save lives on America's rail system, which is again reeling from a deadly collision.
+RALEIGH, NC (WTVD) --Transportation officials are counting on a federally-mandated technology update to improve safety and save lives on America's rail system, which is again reeling from a deadly collision.

 The technology touted is called Positive Train Control, or PTC, which combines GPS, wireless radio, and computers to monitor trains and stop them from colliding, derailing, or speeding.
 According to the Association of American Railroads, technology "overrides human error and automatically stops a train before certain types of accidents occur."